CiscoSystems/puppet-openstack/README.md

 Step 7: Deploy your nodes in the following order:

   A. Build Node

   B. HAproxy Nodes
+  Note: Make sure the haproxy/keepalived services are running and the config files look good before proceeding.

   C. Swift Storage Nodes
+  Note: The drives should be zero'ed out if you are rebuilding the swift storage nodes.
+Use clean-disk.pp from Cisco repo.

   D. Swift Proxy Nodes

   E. Controller 1

   F. Compute Nodes

   G. Test to make sure environment is functional before introducing additional Controller Nodes.

   H. Controller Node 2 and 3

 Step 7: Have a beer... you deserve it!